 Patients who are recovering from rotator cuff surgery know all too well that surgery on the shoulder is usually not tolerated well.
 While some patients have very little pain, most have significant discomfort for a few days to a few weeks.
 Some tips that will assist you in preparation for rotator cuff surgery or will assist you if you’re already recovering from rotator cuff surgery are as follows.

 First and foremost… listen to your surgeon’s instructions.
 For those of you who had a repair, this is particularly important.
 It is not unusual to see people in the office with no sling, despite clear instructions to remain in a sling and not to use the arm.
+Having a sling which is comfortable and immobilizes the arm is critical.
+Certain immobilizers which grasp the wrist tend to stay on better.
 I’ve heard every reason there is (I think) why you do not have the sling on.
 Your rotator cuff is being held to the bone by a few stitches.
 If you move the shoulder, you run the risk of causing failure of the repair because the sutures will saw their way through your rotator cuff.
+Some of you will try a compression sleeve to aid in your comfort.
+Some report that it is beneficial, while others do not.

 Your surgeon will let you know when it is ok to start moving the shoulder.
 Many of you will have elbow pain from being in the sling.
 I personally allow my patients to stretch the elbow a few times a day, but you should check with your surgeon first to see if it’s ok.
 Pain at night, or being unable to sleep is a very common complaint when recovering from rotator cuff surgery.
 Sleeping in a recliner, or in a bed with many pillows behind you will help many of you be able to sleep.
 Rolling up a small towel, or placing a small pillow behind your shoulder to hold your shoulder forward will also help you.
 Night pain can remain an issue for a few months following surgery.